 Computer Systems Used

-We used two Indiana University Clusters Madrid and Tempest specified below.
-These are running Windows HPC Server with parallelism from MPI (using MPI.Net [35] on top of Microsoft MPI) and TPL [36] for thread parallelism.
+We used two Indiana University Clusters, Madrid and Tempest, specified below.
+These are running the Windows HPC Server with parallelism from MPI (using MPI.Net [35] on top of Microsoft MPI) and TPL [36] for thread parallelism.
 All codes were written in C#.
 The results should be similar on Linux with Java or C++ coding.

-Tempest: 32 nodes, each 4 Intel Xeon E7450 CPUs at 2.40GHz with 6 cores, totaling 24 cores per node; 48 GB node memory and 20Gbps Infiniband network connection
+Tempest: 32 nodes, each 4 Intel Xeon E7450 CPUs at 2.40GHz with 6 cores, totaling 24 cores per node; 48 GB node memory and 20Gbps Infiniband network connection.

-Madrid: 8 nodes, each 4 AMD Opteron 8356 at 2.30GHz with 4 cores, totaling 16 cores per node; 16GB node memory and 1Gbps Ethernet network connection
+Madrid: 8 nodes, each 4 AMD Opteron 8356 at 2.30GHz with 4 cores, totaling 16 cores per node; 16GB node memory and 1Gbps Ethernet network connection.

 DarTB Dataset

 Plasma samples from tuberculosis cases and controls were collected at Dar es Salaam, Tanzania, as part of the Gates Grand Challenges in Global Health GC-13 project on pattern-based proteomic characterization of the epidemiology (prevalence and incidence) of diseases of major importance in the developing world.
 The DarTB dataset consists of 20 TB case and 20 healthy control plasma samples collected at Dar es Salaam, Tanzania.
-The samples were shipped to The Broad Institute where they are run through a sample processing pipeline starting with immunoaffinity depletion of the top 14 abundant human proteins using an Agilent MARS-14 depletion column.
-The depleted plasma is passed through a low molecular weight filter and subjected to reduction, alkylation and trypsin digestion.
-The digested sample is then fractionated into ten fractions using a basic pH reverse phase column.
+The samples were shipped to The Broad Institute where they were run through a sample-processing pipeline starting with immunoaffinity depletion of the top 14 abundant human proteins using an Agilent MARS-14 depletion column.
+The depleted plasma is passed through a low molecular weight filter and subjected to reduction, alkylation, and trypsin digestion.
+The digested sample is then fractionated into 10 fractions using a basic pH reverse phase column.
 Fractions 5, 6, and 7 are analyzed via LC-MS on a Thermo LTQ-FT using a 98 min gradient.
 The resulting 120 raw files were analyzed using the algorithms here.
 The DarTB dataset contained a grand total of 653,741 peaks in 6 charge states.
-The full analysis of all data is available [37] but here we focus on the largest charge 2 dataset with 241,605 peaks.
+The full analysis of all data is available [37], but here we focus on the largest charge 2 dataset with 241,605 peaks.

 Structure of Data